 Vegan Yeast Free Hamburger Buns are very easy to make and nice to have on hand for whenever you are craving bread.
 You can enjoy them freshly baked or freeze them for later.

-I love bread and used to eat it alot.
-Unfortunately, as I entered my thirties I developed a yeast sensitivity and had to cut all yeast products out of my diet.
+I love bread and used to eat it alot, but unfortunately, as I entered my thirties I developed candida yeast sensitivity and had to cut all yeast products out of my diet.
 I tried alot of yeast free bun recipes I found online, but none were satisfactory.
 Thankfully, I finally found this recipe and it changed my life.
 These buns are soft yet hearty, and can be used as both buns and bread.
 They’re easy to make too.

 Making Yeast Free Hamburger Buns

 Making hamburger buns without yeast is a much easier process than when you use yeast.
 They take a fraction of the time and the results are just as good.
-For this recipe I used spelt flour as it’s low gluten and has an appealing, nutty flavour, and whole wheat flour because it’s healthier.
+For this recipe I used whole wheat flour along with all purpose flour because it’s healthier and has a nice nutty, wholemeal flavour.
+You can use spelt flour as well.

-The hamburger buns are mixed in a single bowl and then let to rise for one hour.
-Once risen, the dough is gently rolled out and cut with a biscuit cutter.
+The hamburger buns are mixed in a single bowl and don’t require kneading.
+Once combined, the dough is then gently rolled out and cut with a biscuit cutter.

 I like to top the buns with sesame seeds but you can use any seed to garnish, even a seed blend.
 Garnishing with seeds adds a nice, professional looking touch and adds taste and nutrition to the buns.